wlonk/arcadia/appendices/geography_and_culture.rst

 For our purposes, we'll divide England into a few macro-regions, and talk about each.
-Then, there are three cities that deserve special
-attention: London, Bath, and Brighton.
+Then, there are three cities that deserve special attention as noteworthy cities of the age: London, Bath, and Brighton.

 South East
 ~~~~~~~~~~